Krafthem/blog/README.md

 #### theme

 For theme we are using [Hugo blog awesome](https://themes.gohugo.io/themes/hugo-blog-awesome/).
+The theme is install as a git submodule

-To be able to allow setting author on posts I have overwritten the post theme post [layout](themes/hugo-blog-awesome/layouts/_default/single.html) with a [copy](layouts/_default/single.html) that allows setting author.
+To be able to allow setting author on posts I have overwritten the post theme post [layout](https://github.com/hugo-sid/hugo-blog-awesome/blob/c4a6784e1784c160355cafbde149e41ab14f6b0b/layouts/_default/single.html) with a [copy](https://github.com/Krafthem/blog/blob/main/layouts/_default/single.html) that allows setting author.

 ## how to blog